bowo-prasetyo/forkbuild/docs/Architecture.md

 CompositeCommand is fully serializable via the registry.
 Its fromJSON() recursively deserializes child commands through the same registry, preserving atomicity across save/load boundaries.
-This makes CompositeCommand the foundation for future multi-selection operations: select ten bricks, rotate them as one command, undo once.
+As of 0.1.36 this foundation is active: selecting ten bricks and moving, rotating, or deleting them produces one CompositeCommand and therefore one undo/redo entry.

 The command subsystem is now a first-class architectural layer: